 - artistic examples: audio, video and/or literary examples

 - support documents:

 - information about the organization providing training (if applicable)

 Complete instructions and requirements are in the application in Nova

 For information on how assessors rate applications see the Evaluation Rubric – Skills and Careers

-Skills training: activities that broaden an artist’s knowledge, refines their artistic approach and/or allows them to acquire greater mastery of their art or professional practice above the basic level.
+Skills training: Activities that broaden an artist’s knowledge, refine their artistic approach and/or allow them to acquire greater mastery of their art or professional practice above the basic level.